Cabildo (Cuba): Tensions caused by the cabildos

 White Spanish and Cuban criollos saw cabildos as a necessary evil.
 By the 18th century, these spaces of cultural autonomy and support began to worry slaves' white masters.
 Articles of the 1792 Bando de Buen Gobierno y Policia address the necessity of controlling the cabildos and their members.
 Neighbors often complained about the unpleasant noises made by the slaves as they sang and played African instruments.
 By the 19th century, cabildos were re-located outside the walls of the city of Havana so that whites would not have to see or hear their African celebrations.
 For the Afro-Cubans, this expulsion added a degree of privacy that they had previously lacked.

 The decline of the cabildos

 By the early 19th century cabildos were practically extinct after failed rebellions by the African slaves.
 There was a revival in their number in the mid-19th century, when they were no longer limited to slaves but welcomed free Afro-Cubans of all walks of life.
-In 1884, the Cuban government outlawed the Epiphany, a celebration cabildos practiced for more than a century on the 6th of January, which included parading as comparsas down the streets of Havana.
+In 1884, the Cuban government outlawed the Epiphany, a celebration cabildos practiced for more than a century on 6 January, which included parading as comparsas down the streets of Havana.
 In 1887, new laws required cabildos to obtain prior official recognition and licenses.
 Since slavery had by then been abolished, the authorities sought new means of controlling the free Afro-Cuban population.
 In 1888 the government forced cabildos to organize as mutual-aid societies following the established laws for white Cuban societies.